gilles-didier/DateFBD/README.md

 		set the number of samples required
 	-d
-		return the distribution (otherwise the density is returned by default) -u <value>
+		return the distribution (otherwise the density is returned by default) -y <width>
+		set the width of the figure
+	-u <value>
 		set the step discretizing the time distribution to <value>
 	-n <number>